haka-security/haka/doc/developer/c/thread.rst

 .. c:function:: int thread_get_packet_capture_cpu_count()

-    Gets the number of thread to be used by the application for packet capture.
+    Get the number of thread to be used by the application for packet capture.

 .. c:function:: int thread_get_cpu_count()

-    Gets the number of CPUs.
+    Get the number of CPUs.

 .. c:function:: int thread_get_id()

-    Gets current thread id.
+    Get current thread id.

 Atomic
 ------